Black-hole evaporation for cosmological observers: Evaporation Model

-For Vaidya-de Sitter geometry, the geometric surface gravity is given by
+For Vaidya-de Sitter geometry, the~geometric surface gravity is given by

-The mass loss of the black hole, due to Hawking radiation, is a quasi-local phenomenon in the vicinity of the horizon.
-As a result, we expect the Schwarzschild term $\nicefrac{2GM}{c^2 r}$ in the metric to dominate the geometry in this region.
-In fact, for reasonable values of the black-hole mass (even for supermassive ones), the last term can be neglected at first order due to the extremely small value of the cosmological constant.
-A similar analysis leads to the position of the FOTH being well approximated by the (dynamical) Schwarzschild radius, $\nicefrac{2 G M(u)}{c^2}$.
-Hence Eq.~\eqref{temperature} will have the well-known form of the temperature of a Vaidya black hole \citep{piesnack2022vaidya}.
+The mass loss of the black hole, due to Hawking radiation, is a quasi-local process occurring near its horizon.
+As~a result, we expect the Schwarzschild term $\nicefrac{2GM}{c^2 r}$ in the metric to dominate the geometry in this region.
+In~fact, for~reasonable values of the black-hole mass (even for supermassive ones, up~to the order of $10^{11} M_\odot$), the~last term can be neglected at first order due to the extremely small value of the cosmological constant.
+A~similar analysis leads to the position of the FOTH being well approximated by the (dynamical) Schwarzschild radius, $\nicefrac{2 G M(u)}{c^2}$.
+This approximation reduces Equation~\eqref{temperature} to the standard expression for the Vaidya black hole \citep{piesnack2022vaidya}.